MCmoderSD/YEPPBot/README.md

 - `!moderate unblock COMMAND_NAME`: Removes a command from the blacklist.

 #### Counter Commands:
-- `!counter`: Create and manage counter commands for various purposes.
+- `!counter`: Create and manage counter-commands for various purposes.

 #### Custom Commands:
 The bot supports creating and managing custom commands with the !CustomCommand command. <br>